DLCEthan/pneumonia_detection/README.md

 - mAP (test set): 0.21464

-        This would rank 24th out of ~340 participants in the original RSNA leaderboard.
+        This would rank 24th out of ~340 participants in the original Challenge leaderboard.

 ## Dataset